ScholarlyBrightMinds/.github/profile/README.md

 </div>

-**ScholarlyBrightMinds** is a GitHub org where early-career researchers can get their own clean, professional academic website.
+**ScholarlyBrightMinds** is a hub where (AWESOME) researchers can get their own clean, professional academic website.
 No paywalls, no WordPress headaches, just a simple static site that updates itself and lives on GitHub Pages forever.

 Think of it as a shared template with benefits - your publications auto-sync from Google Scholar and Scopus, you get to pick your own colors and vibe, and you own all the code in your own repo.